-This Standard was developed by the National Radio Systems Committee (NRSC) and first published in July, 1988 as EIA-549 and ANSI/EIA-549-1988.
+This Standard was developed by the National Radio Systems Committee (NRSC) and first published in July 1988 as EIA-549 and ANSI/EIA-549-1988.
 It was incorporated into the FCC rules in 1989 as a part of the First Report and Order to FCC, Mass Media Docket No. 88-376, in which the Commission defined a "presumptive compliance option" that temporarily allowed analog AM stations incorporating equipment compliant with the NRSC-1 Standard to be considered compliant with revised RF emission requirements.
 Co-convenors of the NRSC at the time of first adoption of this Standard were Charles T. Morgan, Susquehanna Radio Corp., Bart Locanthi, Pioneer North America, Inc., and Alan Boyer, Sony Corporation of America.
 NRSC Subgroup convenors were John Marino, NewCity Communications and William F. Gilbert, Delco Electronics Corp.

 While the period of presumptive compliance has long since passed, incorporation of NRSC-1 transmission hardware remains the primary means for AM stations to comply with emission requirements, as defined in the NRSC-2 Standard and FCC Rules, 47 CFR §73.44 (analog AM) or the NRSC-5 Standard and FCC Rules, 47 CFR §73.404(a) (hybrid AM IBOC).
-This first revision (NRSC-1-A) was developed by the AMB Subcommittee of the NRSC, co-chaired by Stan Salek, Hammett & Edison, Inc., and Jeff Littlejohn, Clear Channel Broadcasting, Inc. The NRSC chairman at the time of adoption of NRSC-1-A was Milford Smith, Greater Media, Inc.
+The first revision (NRSC-1-A) was developed by the AM Broadcasting (AMB) Subcommittee of the NRSC, co-chaired by Stanley Salek, Hammett & Edison, Inc., and Jeff Littlejohn, Clear Channel Broadcasting, Inc. This second revision (NRSC-1-B) was developed by the AM & FM Analog Broadcasting (AFAB) Subcommittee of the NRSC, co-chaired by Stanley Salek, Hammett & Edison, Inc., and Gary Kline, Cumulus Media.
+The NRSC chairman at the time of adoption of NRSC-1-A and NRSC-1-B was Milford Smith, Greater Media, Inc.